matfantinel/fantinel.dev/src/routes/(blog-article)/blog-development-sveltekit/+page.md

 ## The blog

-The main challenge for me was in processing Markdown(.md) files of the blog posts into actual Svelte code.
+The main challenge for me was in processing Markdown (.md) files of the blog posts into actual Svelte code.
 Unlike Jekyll, which I was using previously for this blog, SvelteKit doesn't have anything built-in for this (yet) and online resources are a bit scarce (which is normal, since it's still in beta).

 I had three requisites for this:

 - I wanted to write blog posts in Markdown, because of its ease, and also so I wouldn't have to rewrite all the existing posts;
 - I wanted to be able to use Svelte components inside the blog posts as well, for more interactive elements;
-- It has to be rendered on build time so the blog can be deployed to GitHub Pages;
+- It has to be rendered on build time so the blog can be deployed as a static site;

 I had heard about something similar to what I wanted, called MDX.
 It allows everything I wanted, however, it was React-based and I couldn't use it.
 Luckily, I found out about [MDsveX](https://mdsvex.com/), a project with the same goal as MDX, but for Svelte!

-After setting it up, I had to figure out how to actually use it.
-I found some examples on the internet, which seemed very straightforward.
-Most of them created a `/posts` folder inside the routes, and then put the .md files in there.
-MDsveX would do the work of transforming them into HTML pages on build, and that was it.
-However, that meant the post URL would have to become `https://fantinel.dev/posts/blog-post-name`.
-That isn't a huge problem by itself, but it was for me because it wouldn't be backwards-compatible with my previous blog URLs, that have been linked to a few times in other sites.
-I wanted to remove the need for "/posts" in the URL to keep that compatibility.

-That means my page on `routes/[slug]/+page.svelte` should need some kind of logic that finds the correct blog post to show and dynamically loads the Svelte component generated by MDsveX.
-Not only that, but I needed to be able to extract the metadata of the post - its title, image, and date - to be able to display it on the `+layout.svelte` file, and also displaying the "Recent posts" cards on the home page.
+After setting it up, having the Markdown content rendered was very straightforward.
+However, I need to use some of the post's data to load stuff into the `+layout.svelte` file, like the title, image, date and related posts.
+Plus, I wanted to be able to get a list of all blog posts and be able to filter them, to show on the "Recent Posts" cards on the home page, as well as the blog page itself.

 ### Extracting post data